 The suffragettes were so inspiring because they rejected the silence that was expected of them.
 Generations of female writers from Angelou to Kandasamy have done the same.
 Now, we want you to add your voice to the mix.
 We want you to shout as loudly as they did, about the injustices that feel necessary to you.
 Tell your stories.
 Demand attention.
 Make yourself heard.
 Most importantly, don’t be afraid to repeat yourself.

 Winning poets will have their poems published on Young Poets Network and receive an exclusive Young Poets Network notebook, as well as other poetry goodies.

 How to enter

 This challenge is now closed.
 Thank you to everyone who entered!
 We will respond to all entrants as soon as the judges have made a decision.

-This challenge is open to all poets up to the age of 25, based anywhere in the world.
+This challenge was open to all poets up to the age of 25, based anywhere in the world.
 You can send a poem written down, or a performance poem as a video or as an audio file.
 Send as many poems as you like.
-The deadline for all entries is midnight, Sunday 6 May 2018.
+The deadline for all entries was midnight, Sunday 6 May 2018.

 If you are sending a written version of your poem, please type it into the body of your email.
 If you are sending a video or audio file, please attach it to the email (making sure it’s no bigger than 4MB or it won’t come through) or send us a link to where we can see/hear it.

 Send your poems to email@example.com with your name, date of birth/age, gender, and the county (or, if you’re not from the UK, the country), you live in and the subject line ‘Suffrage challenge’.
 If you would like us to add you to the Young Poets Network mailing list, keeping you up-to-date with all our opportunities for young poets, please include ‘add me to the mailing list’ in the body of the email.